CHANDRA92/CHANDRA92/README.md

 ## 🚀 About Me

 - 💼 Currently working as [Your Job Title] at [Your Company].
-- 🌱 I'm currently learning [Something Interesting].
+- 🌱 I'm currently learning MERN & Django.
-- 🤔 I'm looking for help with [Something You Need Help With].
 - 💬 Ask me about [Your Expertise or Interests].
 - 📫 How to reach me: [Your Email Address]